-The Center is located in the O’Malley Center, Room 207, which is across the atrium from the English Department and before you enter the Administration Building.
+The main location of the Center is located in the O’Malley Center, Room 207, which is across the atrium from the English Department and before you enter the Administration Building.
 The Director’s office is located in OC 206, right next to the Writing Center.

 The Center is staffed by undergraduates from several majors who have completed EN 290, the Tutoring Writing across Contexts class taught by Maria Soriano Young, the Writing Center Director.
 Graduate Assistants and graduate students who are completing coursework in the English department also work there.

 Writing consultants can assist with nearly any aspect of writing, and can help you at any point in the writing process.
 They can help you brainstorm, organize ideas, craft a thesis statement, restructure an essay, clarify and expand key points, formulate citations, and refine word, grammar, and punctuation choices.